simonpasi96/Square-packing/README.md

 # Square-packing
- Packing squares inside a square for Unity in C#.
+ Packing squares inside a square for Unity in C#.<br>
  See explanation on this Medium article https://medium.com/@vitefait/packing-squares-in-unity-52a1afbdf9c

 ![Preview](preview.jpg)